-The "gimmick" capacitor C3 will need to be adjusted, to bring the "height" of the FSK to around 5Hz.
+The "gimmick" capacitor C3 will need to be adjusted, to bring the "height" of the FSK to around 4-5Hz.
 Do not waste spectrum by using more!
+Less may be sufficient and preferable!
 Twist C3 tighter to increase the shift, or unwind/snip some wire to decrease it.